23f2005144/comment-category-classification/README.md

 ---

 ## 🌟 Summary

-A structured machine learning workflow for text classification, with focus on:
+A structured end-to-end machine learning pipeline for multiclass text classification, with emphasis on:

-* Data understanding
+- Data understanding and comprehensive exploratory analysis
-* Feature engineering
-* Consistent evaluation
+- Advanced feature engineering, including transformations and feature selection
+- Robust text representation using word-level and character-level TF-IDF
+- Systematic model tuning and comparison across linear and boosting models
+- Careful evaluation using class-wise metrics and precision-recall analysis

 ---

 ## 💡 Notes for Reviewers

-* The notebook contains full experimentation and intermediate results
+- The notebook contains full experimentation, including feature comparisons and model tuning
-* Visualizations and comparisons are included within the workflow
+- Evaluation includes classification reports, confusion matrices, and PR curve analysis
-* Emphasis is placed on **decision-making and reasoning at each step**
+- Emphasis is placed on **data-driven decision-making and trade-offs at each stage of the pipeline**

 ---
-* Review your **actual graphs and pick the best 2–3**
-* Or turn this into a **GitHub Pages portfolio website layout** (that’s a big upgrade)